adblockplus/adblockplus/README.md

   * `desktop-options.html`, `desktop-options.js`: Options page, see below
   * `subscriptions.xml`: Test subscription data, should *not be imported*
   * `polyfill.js`: Browser API polyfills, should *not be imported*
+* `lib` directory: Modules to be used on the background page to expose UI-related functionality.
 * `locale` directory: Localized strings, with one directory per locale.
 The Firefox format for locale identifiers is used (xx-YY where xx is the language code and YY the optional region code).
 The localization strings themselves are